biojs/edu/series/graduates/20_basics.md

 console.log(result);
 ~~~

-You can run your application directly with Node, like this:
+You can run your application directly with Node:

 ~~~
 node test.js
 ~~~

-As we haven't done any work, our package currently returns `{}`,
+As we haven't done any work, our package currently outputs `{}`,
 but of course it should return `{"DE": 1, "HL: 1}`.

-Other BioJS components are now able to include your component by using
+Other BioJS components are also able to include your component by using:

 ~~~
 var graduates = require('biojs-io-graduates');